South Korean literature: Popular fiction

 This term, the popular fiction, is defined as the mass market-targeted works, or as an opposite of the pure literature.
 This terminology comes from the equivalent Japanese word.
 But since early 2000, the distinction between mainstream and pop became faint, and some mainstream authors like Gu Byeong-mo or Chung Serang are well-received in both genre, and there is a clear tendency of authors refuse to define themselves as the 'pure literature' author.

 Historical fiction

 Historical fiction, or alternative history fiction, is one of the largest selling genre in South Korea.
-For a more serious works, authors like Jo Jung-rae and Park Wan-suh falls into this category.
-For lighter works, Kim Jin-myung, the author of The Rose of Sharon Blooms Again, is one of the most best selling writers.
-The historical fiction of South Korea often covers the Chosun Dynasty and the colonization era.
+For more serious works, authors like Jo Jung-rae and Park Wan-suh fall into this category.
+For lighter works, Kim Jin-myung, the author of The Rose of Sharon Blooms Again, is one of the best selling writers.
+The historical fiction of South Korea often covers the Joseon period and the colonial era.
+Lee In-hwi's novels often depict historical labor rights issues in South Korea in the 1980s and 1990s.

 Fantasy

+Examples of South Korean fantasy writers and their works include: